biometryhub/PanDetector/Manual.md

 ```

 **`Step 7.`**
-The CoreDetector pipeline can be run in the current directory.
+The PanDetector pipeline can be run in the current directory.

 ```bash
 ./pipeline_Minimap.sh